DuartBreedt/EduanBreedtBlog/content/blog/the-church-of-physiotherapy.md

 Atheism is not so different from theism.
 It is a matter of preference for a God Being or a Truth Being.

-God's not dead, he wears a different crown (ref FN).
+"God is dead.
+God remains dead.
+And we have killed him.
+Yet his shadow still looms"[^11].
+God's not dead, he wears a different crown.

-Author’s note:
-I feel compelled to defend myself and explain that I am not “anti-science”.
+(*I feel compelled to defend myself and explain that I am not “anti-science”.
 (Why do I feel compelled to assure you I am not “anti-science”?
 What repercussions do I fear?
 Is this what self-regulation looks like?
-The panopticon perhaps Mr. Foucault? (ref)).
+The panopticon perhaps Mr. Foucault?[^12].
 What I am, however, is anti-fascist.
-Evidence-based medicine has a pernicious kind of micro-fascism that holds us captive (ref Dave Holmes).
+Evidence-based medicine has a pernicious kind of micro-fascism that holds us captive [^13].
 But I guess that is the nature of the beast.
-Categories and identities make us comfortable.
-If a reader has already designated a label for me, there is little I can do about it.
+Categories and identities make us comfortable.*)

-[Did you notice a feeling of unease?
-Why?
-Where might that be coming from?]

 ### Enough of Socrates!

-We dehydrated and dissected the body and embalmed it with the physiotherapy “regime of truth” (ref Foucault).
+We dehydrated and dissected the body and embalmed it with the physiotherapy “regime of truth”[^12].
 This taxidermied body did not sit well with those still living so we responded with “person-centered care”.
 But, person-centered care is a trojan horse that also infiltrates patients with the physiotherapy agenda.